SanttuVP/explore_nyc_emergencies/README.md

 This project was created as an experiment using "prompt engineering" for creating useful data discovery applications through conversational AI as a person who do not write code as their primary profession.

+## Data Sources

+The data used in this application comes from two main sources:

+1. **311 Service Requests from 2010 to Present**: This dataset provides information about the service requests made to 311 in New York City from 2010 to the present.
+It can be downloaded from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9).

+2. **NYC Neighborhoods**: This dataset provides geographical information about the neighborhoods in New York City.
+It is licensed under the Open Data Commons Attribution License and can be downloaded from [Beta NYC](https://data.beta.nyc/dataset/pediacities-nyc-neighborhoods).

 ## Installation